AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

         oiiotool in.jpg --eraseattrib "GPS:.*" -o no_gps_metadata.jpg

         # Remove all metadata
-        oiiotool in.exr --eraseattrib ".*" -o no_metadata.exr
+        oiiotool in.exr --eraseattrib:subimages=all ".*" -o no_metadata.exr

 .. option:: --orientation <orient>